 The DAC output voltage is set by the code written to the DACx register.
 The voltage is linear with the unsigned binary number in this register.
 Code 0x7F is placed at the midcode voltage, as described previously.
-The output voltage is given by the following equation:
+The output voltage is given by where $V{OFF}$ is one of the four offset voltages.